microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaHasObjectsWithDirSyncProvisioningError.md

 This command returns whether Microsoft Entra ID has objects with DirSync provisioning error.

-- `-TenantId` Specifies the ID of the tenant to perform the operation on.
+- `-TenantId` Specifies the unique ID of the tenant.

 ## Parameters